section-engineering-education/engineering-education/content/articles/integrate-facebook-ads-into-your-android-application-in-android-studio/index.md

 #### Step 3 **Open a Facebook Audience Network (FAN) account**
 Set up a FAN account using the business manager account you created to make sure they are all integrated.

-#### Step 4 **Build Application properties for your account**
+#### Step 4 Build Application properties for your account
 Once you have created your FAN account, click on the extension/dropdown button at the top and select the monetization manager.
 Click on integration>properties, key in your Application name and id then select your platform, either Android or iOS.

 If you don't have a ready App, follow these [directives](#integration-in-android-studio) to create a simple test application.

-#### Step 5 **Select the type of Ads**
+#### Step 5 Select the type of Ads
 The final initial step is to select and create the ad type.
 Once done, you are ready for the integration process in the Android studio.

 ### Integration in Android Studio
 Don't have an Application?
 No need to worry since you can set up a simple application in a few steps below.

-#### Step 1: Create a New Project
+#### Step 1: Create a new project
 For beginners, open your Android Studio and create a new project with Ads activity.
 Since it is a test Application, you can use it without altering it.
 This [article](https://www.section.io/engineering-education/first-android-App/) can be very useful in helping you with proper project creation.

 #### Step 2: Implement Facebook SDK